A Foodcentric Life

 Ingredients

-• 2 pounds fresh mushrooms white, brown cremini or combination
+• 2 pounds fresh mushrooms white, brown or combination

-• 2 tablespoons butter, dairy or plant-based or sub coconut or olive oil
+• 2 tablespoons dairy butter or plant-based butter or extra virgin olive oil

-• 1 cup thinly sliced leek 1 large leek
+• 1 ½ cups thinly sliced leek 1 large leek, light part only

 • 1 cup finely chopped onion 1 medium onion

-• 4 cups low sodium chicken or vegetable broth preferably homemade
+• 3 cups low sodium chicken or vegetable broth

 Instructions